 Common examples of online consulting tasks provided by Progent to support Cisco Unified Communications Manager deployments include:

 Progent can provide additional consulting services to help you derive maximum value from your Cisco Unified Communications Manager solution.
 Progent's Microsoft-certified consultants can help you create comprehensive unified messaging solutions by combining Cisco Unified CM deployments with Microsoft's messaging products.
-Progent offers Microsoft Exchange Server integration and Microsoft Office 365 Exchange Online support as well as Skype for Business expertise.
+Progent offers Microsoft Exchange Server integration and Microsoft Office 365 Exchange Online support as well as Microsoft Teams planning and migration services and Skype for Business expertise.
 Progent's GISA and CISSP-ISSP-qualified information security professionals can review your firewall policies and provide comprehensive security vulnerability tests to ensure the security and compliance of your CUCM ecosystem.
 Progent's Technical Response Center can provide immediate online technical support for Cisco products and can give you quick access to a Cisco CCIE network engineer.
 Progent's BYOD consulting experts can help you manage smartphones and tablets by offering services that include iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
 Progent's ProSight WAN Watch 24x7 remote network monitoring and reporting services deliver proactive protection and for your information system.
 Progent's disaster recovery planning consultants can help you create and validate a DR/BC plan based on industry best practices.

 - Update CallManager to Unified Communications Manager

 - Integrate and troubleshoot Unity Connection and Unity Connection Express

 - Configure and test Cisco UCM backup and failover